TheKingChu/PythonQuizGame/README.md

 - Start screen with Start and Quit buttons
 - Number of questions selector
 - Main game with question, photo, countdown timer, and choices
+    - Randomization for the questions
+    - Randomization for the choice positions
 - Result screen the number of correct answers
     - Replay button
     - Quit button